 “What did I do in 2020?” might well be a question that makes you worry that your career is stalling.
 Or you might be inclined to just shrug your shoulders and settle on the perfectly reasonable response of “Well, with the pandemic and everything, in 2020 I really didn’t do a lot at all.”

-With all that free time, it’s likely that you progressed a lot more than your apparently deflated CV might seem to indicate.
+With all that free time, you likely progressed a lot more than your deflated résumé might seem to indicate.
 And we’re here to help you flesh that out.

 A special time for reflection

 As Socrates said, “Know thyself.”
 Instead of worrying about your lack of progress in your career over the past year, why not share with the recruiter how much you learned about what you really want?
 In a world where decisions are made at hyperspeed, this break from the daily grind has been ideal for gaining insight into what you truly desire from your career and your personal life.
 Emmanuelle Gouras, a professional coach and HR consultant, believes that recruiters will appreciate hearing about reflections and changes caused by the lockdown: “It’s a sign of maturity to gain some perspective in a time of uncertainty.”
 For example, during your interview, you could talk about how the crisis has strengthened your desire to get involved in charity work, find a better work-life balance or simply join a company that’s more in line with your own values.
 An applicant who has gained a deeper understanding of themselves and their projects is bound to come out on top by showing that they know the role they’ve applied for is one they are truly interested in.